flipperdevices/flipperzero-firmware/README.md

 - Pressing `OK` on an action (indicated as a label surrounded by a border) will transmit that signal.
 - Pressing `Back` will take you up one folder
 - Pressing `Up` and `Down` will, you know, select things up and down...

+## Signal playback
+The signal files are played back as recorded.
+During playback/transmit, the LED light will flash blue until the action is complete.
+For RFID signals, they are continuously played back for 3 seconds.

 ## Signal Organization
 The key to organizing your Quac interface is to organize your `/ext/apps_data/quac` folder structure.
 The UI is derived directly from the filesystem structure.
 Every individual file/signal is assigned a button.
 This is an "action".
 And every folder/directory is a logical group of more files/folders.
 Selecting a group in the UI will show you the contents of that folder.
 There is no limit on the number of actions or folders - nest as deep as you want!